Diabetic retinopathy - care

 Diabetes can harm your eyes.
 It can damage the small blood vessels in your retina, which is the back part of your eye.
 This condition is called diabetic retinopathy.
 Diabetes also increases your risk of having glaucoma, cataracts, and other eye problems.

 You may not know there is any damage to your eyes until the problem is very bad.
 Your doctor can catch problems early if you get regular eye exams.

 If your doctor finds eye problems early, medicines and other treatments may help prevent them from getting worse.

 Every year, you should have an eye exam by an eye doctor (ophthalmologist).
 Choose an eye doctor who takes care of people with diabetes.

 Your eye exam may include:

 Your eye doctor may ask you to come more or less often than once a year.

 Control your blood pressure.
 Blood pressure less than 130/80 is a good goal for people with diabetes.

 Do not smoke.
 If you need help quitting, ask your doctor or nurse.

 If you already have eye problems, ask your doctor if you should avoid exercises that can strain the blood vessels in your eyes.
 Exercises that may make eye problems worse include:

-If you cannot read the labels on your medicines easily, the following tips might help:
+If you cannot read the labels on your medicines easily:

 Never guess when taking your medicines.
 If you are unsure of your doses, talk with your doctor, nurse, or pharmacist.